ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 {: shortdesc}

 The Ingress operator configures the router with the same domain that is specified in the Ingress controller.
 The router listens for incoming HTTP, HTTPS, or TCP service requests through that domain.
 The router's load balancer service component then forwards requests to the pods for that app only according to the rules defined in the Ingress resource and implemented by the Ingress controller.

+If you have a multizone cluster, one high-availability router is deployed to your cluster, and one router service is created in each zone.
+Two worker nodes are required per zone so that the two replicas of the router can be deployed and updated correctly.

 **Classic clusters: Router IP addresses**